List of material published by WikiLeaks: The Spy Files

 On 1 December 2011 WikiLeaks started to release the Spy Files.
-The files were a collection of brochures, manuals, catalogs and videos from over 160 intelligence contractors like Hacking Team, who advertised a remote "stealth system for attacking, infecting and monitoring computers and smartphones."
+The files were a collection of brochures, manuals, catalogues and videos from over 160 intelligence contractors like Hacking Team, who advertised a remote "stealth system for attacking, infecting and monitoring computers and smartphones."
 The files revealed a trade show nicknamed the Wiretappers’ Ball, where hundreds of vendors sold “lawful intercept” technology to thousands of buyers from dozens of countries.

 2012

+On 22 February 2012, WikiLeaks released its second insurance file via BitTorrent.
+The file is named "wikileaks-insurance-20120222.tar.bz2.aes" and about 65 GB in size.

 The Global Intelligence Files

 On 27 February 2012, WikiLeaks began to publish what it called "The Global Intelligence Files", more than 5,000,000 e-mails from Stratfor dating from July 2004 to late December 2011.
 It was said to show how a private intelligence agency operates and how it targets individuals for their corporate and government clients.
-A few days before, on 22 February, WikiLeaks had released its second insurance file via BitTorrent.
-The file is named "wikileaks-insurance-20120222.tar.bz2.aes" and about 65 GB in size.
+Some emails and attachments released by WikiLeaks had malware.